Lauren Coughlin

 Lauren Elizabeth Coughlin (born September 27, 1992) is an American professional golfer who plays on the LPGA Tour.
 In 2024, she won the Canadian Women's Open and the Women's Scottish Open.

 Early life and amateur career

 Coughlin was born in Minneapolis, Minnesota, and grew up in Chesapeake, Virginia.
 She started playing golf at the age of seven, and was named the Chesapeake Scholar Athlete in 2008, 2009 and 2010.
 She became the first female to play four years on the Hickory High School boys team, and finished runner-up in the Girls Championship of the Virginia State Golf Association in 2009 and 2010.

 She won the Virginia Women's Amateur back-to-back in 2012 and 2013.
 In 2014, she won the Virginia Women's Stroke Play Championship.

-Coughlin attended the University of Virginia between 2011 and 2016, where she was named All-American and was 2016 ACC individual champion.
+Coughlin attended the University of Virginia, first as a walk-on, between 2011 and 2016, where she was named All-American and was 2016 ACC individual champion.
 After winning the ACC Championship, she moved to 31st in the World Amateur Golf Ranking.